AndreBaltazar8/ablac/docs/compiler-api.md

 policy.

 `compilerExportFunction(handle, name)` marks one resolved top-level function for a stable foreign adapter.
-The first ABI rung accepts no parameters and a `void`, `bool`, or `i64` result in programs without runtime globals.
+The scalar ABI rung accepts up to 16 value `bool`/`i64` parameters and a `void`, `bool`, or `i64` result in programs without runtime globals.
 The backend emits only the requested C symbol; internal Abla function symbols stay hidden.
 Unsupported signatures fail with `E_EXPORT_SIGNATURE_UNSUPPORTED` rather than exposing the internal `%AblaValue` representation.
 Successful